Organizational change can cause a lot of anxiety for companies — and for good reason.

 Employees will look to the CEO and C-level for support and direction.
 Ensure leadership buy-in and make sure they are a unified front.

 Make time to talk to the people on the ground to understand how they feel.
 You need to hear their needs, concerns, and fears to successfully implement something new.
-Check out how TINYpulse client Blue Box did it:
+To increase the chances employees share information they might want to keep to their chests, use pulse surveys that allow them to relay their sentiments anonymously.

-Your team will be hungry for information and updates, so beef up your steam of communication.
+Your team will be hungry for information and updates, so beef up your streams of communication.
 Maintain visibility, be more accessible for impromptu conversations, and keep your employees regularly updated.

 When you walk the walk, your employees will be more inspired to follow you.
 You will be seen as a role model adapting to this change rather than someone telling everyone else what to do.